 What Is A Trademark Attorney?

-A trademark attorney is someone with experience in trademark registration, protection, and litigation support who regularly works with small businesses.
-You can hire a trademark lawyer to help give you peace of mind that your brand is protectable and available for your exclusive use.
-When choosing a lawyer to protect you’re the logo of your company, make sure to work with a lawyer who has no problem working in Huntington, like Brian Russ Law, Inc.
+A trademark lawyer is a attorney who specializes in practicing in the field of trademarks.
+Trademark attorneys can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
+When choosing a lawyer to protect you’re the brand of your enterprise, make sure to work with a lawyer who has no problem working in Huntington, like Brian Russ Law, Inc.

 How Can a Trademark Attorney Support Your Company?

 A trademark lawyer's job is bedeviling simple - to help companies protect their brand.
 Companies are in the best position to protect their brand if they take a proactive strategy.
 The amount of money companies spend on start-up products and marketing is enormous, and sometimes, they find out that their preferred name can't be used because another competitor has locked up the name.
 Intellectual property protection is important for startups, especially those that depend on their branding to engage consumers.
 Give us a call if you want to lock down your company’s brand with federal trademark protection.

 What To Look For In a Trademark Lawyer

 The worst thing a business owner can do to protect their name is to do nothing.
 Even though it's easy to do some trademark forms on your own, you are at risk of doing something wrong and cleaning up the mess will take 10x the time, money, and effort of doing it right in the first place.
 A good United States trademark lawyer can help any size company in any industry across the globe secure trademark protection in the United States.
 When you're looking for legal representation for your trademark, the most important things are their experience and how personable they are.
 You should find a lawyer that you are comfortable with discussing company strategy with because that will lead to the best synergy for your business.

 The Top Three Areas Small Businesses Need Trademark Support

 1. BUSINESS NAME REGISTRATION